pydoit/doit/doc/uptodate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's look another example, the ``timeout``.
 The main difference is that we actually pass the parameter ``timeout_limit``.
-Here we gonna present a simplified version that only accept integers (seconds) as a parameter.
+Here we present a simplified version that only accepts integers (seconds) as a parameter.

 .. code-block:: python